Comet Development Guide

 Running Tests in IDEA

 Like other Maven projects, you can run tests in IntelliJ IDEA by right-clicking on the test class or test method and selecting “Run” or “Debug”.
 However if the tests is related to the native side.
-Please make sure to run make core or cd core && cargo build before running the tests in IDEA.
+Please make sure to run make core or cd native && cargo build before running the tests in IDEA.

 Running Tests from command line